Carmela longs for Furio while he is away in Italy.

 GREEN GROVE (AND HIGH SCHOOL) REVISITED

 I love Paulie’s storyline here.
 He provides some comic relief in an hour that delves into some serious issues between Tony and Carmela.
-Because of Tony Sirico’s bad back, we haven’t seen too much of Paulie this season – but he appears in classic form here.
+Because of Tony Sirico’s bad back, we haven’t seen too much of Paulie this season, but he appears in classic form here.
 There really isn’t another character quite like Paulie Walnuts in American television.
 His grotesque immaturity is in full display now.
 (We learn in this episode that he dropped out of school in ninth grade, and perhaps that helps explain his arrested development.)
-When Nucci has difficulty befriending old acquaintances Cookie Cirillo and Minn Matrone, and fitting into social life at Green Grove in general, the director explains to Paulie that a high school mentality exists among the residents of the retirement center.
+When Nucci has difficulty befriending her old acquaintances Cookie Cirillo and Minn Matrone, and fitting into social life at Green Grove in general, the director explains to Paulie that a high school mentality exists among the residents of the retirement center.
 Little does the director realize that Paulie himself is a man with a high school mentality.
 He delivers veiled threats to Cookie’s son (a former pizza-faced classmate of his, now a high school principal).
-When that proves ineffective, he—like a high school bully—sends his goons after the man.
+When that proves ineffective, he sends his goons to chase the man through the halls like high-school bullies.

 WHO WILL WEAR THE CROWN?